Leonid Brailovsky: Conversion to Catholicism

-Contact with the world's center of Christianity, of course was reflected in the Brailovskys'life.
-Leonid and his wife Rima come to realize the unity of the church, they are reunited with the Catholic Church and it makes them even more to love their homeland, its holy places, historical and spiritual culture.
+Leonid and his wife Rima returned to the Catholic Church.

 In 1932, an exhibition of 40 paintings by Brailovsky depicting monuments of Russian religious art.
 This collection was donated by Pope Pius XI and the latter has decided to organize a special unit of Russian painting.
 Secretary Pacelli and other dignitaries, as well as four Brailovsky was opened section of monuments of church art in Russia, in quantity of 100 paintings and 20 plans depicting the monuments of Russian ecclesiastical art and architecture.

 One of those places where you could take a sip of his native air was Russicum with the Russian church, with family icons and expensive Slavic rites.
 Brailovsky were parishioners of the church.
 Years later, Archpriest Alexander Sipyagin who knew Leonid Mikhailovich wrote in his obituary: "Here, and especially in the Church of St. Anthony, the late felt like at home".

 In 1933, the artist Leonid and his wife Rimma Brailovsky staged creative exhibition in Rome.
 Information about this event was placed in the press.
 Namely: "Messadzhero" published an article, a small article appeared in the "Tribune" and the "Osservatore Romano" has been placed an illustrated essay.

 Memorial feedback on the Leonid Brailovsky left his friend and confessor of.
 Alexander Sipiagin:

 "Far from home, went out the artist's life, patriot, Christian.
 His ashes taken to the cemetery of Campo Verano.
 "Mortal remains ...
 Russian Catholics – Leonid Mikhailovich Brailovsky known artist" rest in the grave "on a site donated by a pious cardinal to bury foreigners dying in Rome".